Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 ##### cuBLASLt API
 Although FP8 tensor cores have the same theoretical throughput as INT8, changes to the `cublasLtMatmul` API for FP8 means we can avoid a lot of the pain associated with achieving peak 8-bit performance.
 Specifically we can now consider the matmuls in isolation without having to apply fusions with adjacents operations
 - Input requires Row Major ([TN](https://docs.nvidia.com/cuda/cublas/index.html#cublasltmatmul)) memory layout rather than COL32 - so we can bypass this conversion overhead
-- The [GEMM API](https://docs.nvidia.com/cuda/cublas/index.html#bit-floating-point-data-types-fp8-usage) now accepts additional scalars which are multiplied with the input/output tensors, which can be used to fuse quantize/dequantize with the matmul itself
+- The [GEMM API](https://docs.nvidia.com/cuda/cublas/index.html#bit-floating-point-data-types-fp8-usage) now accepts additional scalars which are multiplied with the input/output tensors.
+This can be used to fuse quantize/dequantize with the matmul itself.